igormironchik/md-pdf/README.md

  * I do not render HTML tags in Markdown.

- * On `Windows` platform fonts should be installed for all users into `C:\Windows\Fonts` folder, just right click on font file and choose `Install for all users`.
-Otherwise font will be visible in GUI, but will not accessible for backend and you will see a strange error.

  * Some LaTeX Math expressions can be wrongly rendered.
 I use very good library `JKQtPlotter` to render LaTeX Math, and not everything is implemented there.
 But most common math things are done.